becm/live-tools/README.md

 the script uses `chroot` to load and apply updates to the system in this directory.

-A combination of `mount` and `update` can be used to avoid starting a VM instance to apply updates to a system image but requires root priviledges on host machine.
+A combination of `mount` and `update` can be used to avoid starting a VM instance to apply updates to a system image but both operations require root priviledges on host machine.

 ### Disk partitioning
 Create a single new partition spanning the whole disk by calling